Thunderstorms Again Today

 North and Central Texas

-A weak surface front will stall across North Texas this afternoon into the evening.
-The stalled front and an upper disturbance late today should serve as a focus for widely scattered, strong to severe thunderstorms by early evening.
-Massive hail and damaging winds to 65 mph will be the primary threats, with a shallow tornado threat.
-Storms would primarily occur across North Texas where the stationary front will be between I-20 and the Red River Valley.
-It will be hot and humid with highs ranging from the mid 90s to around the century mark.
-Combined with the humidity, afternoon heat index values will range between 100 and 108 degrees, so use your Summer heat rules and limit outdoor activities during the prime heat of the day, dress light, and drink plenty of water for hydration!

-Isolated to scattered thunderstorms may develop across portions of North and Central Texas Monday and Tuesday during the afternoon and evening hours.
-A few severe storms will be possible each day.
-Large hail and damaging winds are the primary threats, but you can not rule out an isolated tornado on Monday, especially during the evening.
-Stay weather aware, and make sure you have multiple ways to receive warnings!
+Isolated to scattered thunderstorms will develop across much of North and Central Texas again this afternoon and evening, with additional storms expected along and east of I-35 on Tuesday.
+Storms that develop on both days will become severe, with massive hail and damaging winds.
+An isolated tornado will be a threat today, mainly south of I-20 and west of I-35.
+The main storm window will be between 5:00 pm and 10:00 pm today and tomorrow.

-Early summer heat continues through the end of the week, with afternoon temperatures climbing into the mid-90s to lower 100s with heat index values reaching 100-110 degrees.
+Early summer heat continues this week, with afternoon temperatures climbing into the mid-90s to lower 100s with heat index values reaching 100-110 degrees.
 Take all necessary precautions to avoid heat-related illnesses.
-Drink plenty of water, take frequent breaks in the A/C, and avoid spending time outdoors during the hottest part of the day.
+Drink plenty of water, take frequent breaks in the A/C, and avoid spending time outdoors during the hottest part of the day!

+With the early summer heat in the forecast, here is a quick reminder of heat safety tips to keep you and your family safe in the heat!
+Consider rescheduling outdoor activities to the morning or evening hours.
+Dress for the heat: wear light or light-colored clothing.
+Remember to drink plenty of water, take breaks in the shade or A/C, and wear sunscreen.
+And NEVER leave children, disabled adults, or pets in parked vehicles.
+Beat the heat.
+Check the back seat!

+Another round of strong to severe thunderstorms will remain possible tonight as the frontal boundary shifts southward into the region.
+Large hail and damaging wind gusts will be the primary threats, while you cannot rule out an isolated tornado.
+In addition, heavy rainfall may occur with some of these storms and threaten very localized flash flooding.

 Today and Tonight